gurleencodes/gurleencodes/README.md

 ## Hi I'm Gurleen!
 - I am a computer science student learning more about AI!
 Watch my skills and experience grow here!
-- 🌱 I’m currently in AI Studio I and working off my machine learning foundations experience nad building a web application!
+- 🌱 I’m currently in AI Studio I and working off my machine learning foundations experience, and building a web application in collaboration with the company Snowflake.
+I am working in a team of 6 to create a web app that applies to the field of healthcare.
 - 👯 I’m looking to collaborate on open source projects with AI or machine learning models!
 - 💬 Ask me about my experience with the Break Through Tech AI program!